EMBRYOPSIDA Pirani & Prado

-Plant dioecious, or flowers perfect; inflorescence racemose, spicate; (K and C elongate), (free); (A numerous, not trimerous, centrifugal - Phytelepheae), (centripetal - Ceroxylon); G [3-10], receptacle elongated; inner integument to 7 cells across [Ceroxylon]; (seeds more than 3).
+(Often ≥3 vessels/fibrovascular bundle); plant usu. dioecious, (flowers perfect); inflorescence racemose, spicate; flowers single, (large - Phytelepheae); (K and C elongate), (free); (A not trimerous, very many, with trunk bundles, development centrifugal - Phytelepheae), (development centripetal - Ceroxylon); G [3-10], receptacle elongated; inner integument to 7 cells across [Ceroxylon]; (seeds more than 3).

-8/42.
+8/47.
 Mostly Central and W. South America, also N.E.
 Australia, Madagascar, Florida and the Antilles (map: from Uhl & Dransfield 1987).